gmadd89/21-Turns/README.md

 ![Display image of Alpe d'Huez Map](Alpe-D'Huez.jpg) (Image credit: Graham Watson)

-### Topographic Map of Alpe D’Huez in the French Alps
+### Topographic Map of Alpe d’Huez in the French Alps
 ![Display image of Alpe d'Huez Map](Final-Alpe.jpg)

 [Download a PDF of this Map](Final-Alpe.pdf)